Fair-Exchange/Safecoin/docs/src/developing/programming-model/transactions.md

-Unlike deployed programs, [builtins](developing/builtins/programs.md) are handled differently in that they are built directly into the Solana runtime.
+Unlike deployed programs, [builtins](developing/builtins/programs.md) are handled differently in that they are built directly into the Safecoin runtime.

 ### Accounts